 Heritage Volunteering Group

-Recently a group of professionals who are passionate about volunteering in the Heritage sector have started to meet and discuss Heritage Volunteering.
-We got together because we wanted to start taking action to move the sector forward strategically.
-The discussions were so interesting and the networking was so valuable that we decided to see if we could create a sustainable way of doing this.
+In 2014, a group of professionals passionate about volunteering in the Heritage sector started to meet and discuss Heritage Volunteering.
+We initially got together because we wanted to start taking action to move the sector forward strategically.
+The discussions were so interesting and the networking was so valuable that we decided to create a sustainable way of doing this.

-It started with Matt from the Science Museum Group, Danielle from Imperial War Museums, Richard from Ironbridge Gorge Museum Trust and Alex from Birmingham Museum Trust, but now there are people from all over the UK around the table and working out how to best champion and support heritage volunteering.
+It started with Matt from the Science Museum Group, Danielle from Imperial War Museums, Richard from Ironbridge Gorge Museum Trust and Alex from Birmingham Museum Trust, but now there are people from all over the UK around the table working out how best to champion and support heritage volunteering.
 Some of the involved organisations now include; NCVO, National Trust, Heritage Railway Association, HLF, English Heritage and Museum Wales.
 We’re not saying we’re the experts – it just happens that we all got talking and realised we could work together to achieve something big.

 What are we trying to do?

-We’ve been chatting to our followers on twitter, having discussions at various regional meetings and engaging as many people as possible about what the sector needs.
+We’ve been talking to our followers on twitter, having discussions at various regional meetings and asking as many people as possible about what the sector needs.
 As a result we’re now trying to create a network of regional meetings across the UK that will get people in the sector talking to each other – reducing the isolation felt by many, but also in order to create a UK wide network that can feed into an annual national meeting.

 We want to have all regions represented so that we can have valuable sector wide discussions resulting in action.
 We’re trying to pull together enthusiastic people to look at bigger strategic goals, so we can tackle things like: